walteryu/custom-vision/README.md

 ### Installation
 1. Follow tutorial instructions below to create model from Custom Vision Website
 2. For Python example: Clone this repository, update product keys and run example
-3. For trained model: Clone this repository and restore TensorFlow image located in images directory
+3. For trained model: Clone this repository and restore image located in images directory

 ### Citations